 I sold my son my home using a land contract.
-He will be finished paying ontract.
-He will be inished paying in 14 years.
-My concern is what will happen if I die before the land contract is completed, and I have extensive medical debt or owe medicald for pursing home care. medicaid for nursing home care.
-Since the home is still owned by me until the terms of the contract are until the terms of the contract are completed, upon my death will he have to immediately pay a lump sum, be able to keep making payments or possibly be forced to sell the home to cover my debt?

-He is my only child, so if he had not purchased the home, he would have inherited it.
+He will be finished paying in 14 years.
+My concern is what will happen if I die before the land contract is completed, and I have extensive medical debt or owe medicaid for nursing home care.
+Since the home is still owned by me until the terms of the contract are completed, upon my death will he have to immediately pay a lump sum, be able to keep making payments or have to immediately pay a lump sum, be able to keep making payments or possibly be forced to sell the home to cover my debt?
+He is my only child, so if he had not purchased the home, he would have inherited it inherited it.

 BE STILL PREPARED FOR DEATH: AND DEATH OR LIFE SHALL THEREBY BE THE SWEETER.

 SHAKESPEARE, MEASURE FOR MEASURE